 - Hunting the Most Dangerous Game: When Sarge mentions this, Doc assumes he's talking about man.
 In actuality, he was referring to Giant Robot.Sarge: "Man."
 Everything kills man.
 Man's way down on the list!
 Right between koala and retarded koala!

-- Impossible Task Instantly Accomplished: Wash's obstacle course moves from simple jump-and-dodge stages to battlefields on other planets.
+- Impossible Task Instantly Accomplished: Wash's obstacle course somehow moves from simple jump-and-dodge stages to battlefields on other planets.
 Caboose completes it in about two seconds.

 - In the Back: Donut and Doc's pilot is murdered by Locus in this manner at a refueling station.

-- Insane Troll Logic: Sarge somehow manages to extrapolate "Pacifist" (emphasis on "fist") into "you've got a natural-born pacifist's lust for murder!"
+- Insane Troll Logic: Sarge somehow manages to extrapolate "Pacifist" (emphasis on "fist") into "You've got a natural-born pacifist's lust for murder!"

 - It's All My Fault: A classic variation wherein various members of the Blood Gulch Crew, when confronted with certain questions or statements about their crashed ship, blame themselves for the ship's crashing.
 Comes with its own twist, as rather than saying aloud that it's their fault, each person has a flashback to something they did on the ship that appears to be the cause of flashing red warning lights, then cut back to the present where they either go Suspiciously Specific Denial or just dodge the topic.